projetmbc-tools/for-dev/src2prod/README.md

   1. The rules follow the `glob` grammar with one rule by line.

-  1. Thanks to `usegit = True`, ignored files and folders by `git` will be also ignored for the update of the target.
+  1. Thanks to `usegit = True`, ignored files and folders by `git` will be also ignored when updating the target.

-  1. `usegit = True` also allows to only apply real changes comparing to the last commit in the active branch: creation, deletion or update of files and folders will be done only when it is necessary.
+  1. `usegit = True` also allows to only apply real changes comparing to the last commit in the active branch: creation, deletion or update of files and folders are done only when it is necessary.

+  1. Pour source et target : pathlib.Path ok ! partique dans les applis

+### Just know the files to be updated

+???

+`changes` : attribut avec la liste brute de ce qu'il faut mettre à jour

+`build` utiliser en coulisse par `update` aussi

 <!-- :tutorial-START: -->